GaiaAlfine/Scripts/README.md

 # Scripts
-All my scripts are in this repository.
+All my scripts are in this repository. feel free to download and use.